-Authors of a track 1 submission should submit original contributions of up to 8 pages in PDF format using the SC19 Linklings portal, which is also linked from the H2RC website.
+Authors of a track 1 submission should submit original contributions of up to 10 pages excluding references in PDF format using the SC21 Linklings portal, which is also linked from the H2RC website.
 Submissions must be formatted as single-spaced, double-column, A4 pages without page numbers following the IEEE Conference Proceedings format, including figures, tables, and references.
 H2RC uses a single blind review process.
 We support the SC reproducibility initiative and highly encourage authors to add an artifact description/artifact evaluation appendix of up to 2 additional pages to their paper.
 All accepted papers will be published in the IEEE TCHPC Proceedings and will be available free of charge and indexed by the IEEE Xplore digital library.

 Track 2 is targeted for industrial contributions that describe new capabilities and opportunities offered by emerging technologies and products or work in progress presentations by the academic and national lab community.
 The emphasis of this track is to initiate a discussion with the audience.

-Authors of a track 2 submission should submit a 4-page extended abstract.
+Authors of a track 2 submission should submit a 4-page (excluding references) extended abstract.
 The extended abstract will peer-reviewed and used for deciding on the acceptance of a presentation assignment of a presentation slot, but will not be published in the proceedings.
 The papers shall follow the same formatting instructions as the full papers and have also to be submitted using the Linklings system.

 All submissions are reviewed and evaluated by at least three members of our technical program committee.
 From the TPC evaluation of each submission, the organizing committee will select papers for presentation based on a criteria that is equally weighted between scientific merit and level of interest and relevance to the HPC community.